Phragmites: Other uses

 Some other uses for Phragmites australis and other reeds in various cultures include baskets, mats, reed pen tips (qalam), and paper.
 Beekeepers can utilize the reeds to make nesting.

 In the Philippines, Phragmites is known by the local name tambo.
 Reed stands flower in December, and the blooms are harvested and bundled into whisk brooms called "walis".
 Hence the common name of household brooms is walis tambo.

 Reeds have been used to make arrows and weapons such as spears for hunting game.

-Invasivity and control
+Invasiveness and control

 Some Phragmites, when introduced by accident or intent, spread rapidly.
+In tropics and subtropics, Phragmites karka is an abundant invasive species.
 In the United States, prior to 1910, only a few areas in the Northeast contained non-native haplotypes of Phragmites australis.
 However, by 1960 non-native haplotypes were found in samples taken from coast to coast.
 Today, in some places like Michigan, Phragmites australis (haplotype M) has become the dominant haplotype.
 The problem is invasive non-native Phragmites australis quickly spread through marshes and wetland areas.
 They replace native plants, deny fish and wildlife nutrients and space; block access to the water for swimming, fishing and other recreation endeavors; spoil shoreline views; and pose a fire hazard.
+Phragmites also alters wetland biogeochemistry and affects both floral and faunal species assemblages, including potentially reducing nitrogen and phosphorus availability for other plants.

-Phragmites can drive out competing vegetation in two ways.
+Phragmites can drive out competing vegetation in two main ways.
 Their sheer height and density can deprive other plants of sunlight and the chemicals they produce when decaying reduce the germination of competing seeds.
+Among other effects, the monocultures that result from invasion decrease spatial and temporal habitat heterogeneity and increase avian homogeneity.